 RRSP-approved assets include savings accounts, corporate shares, income trusts, bonds, Guaranteed Investment Certificates (CIGs), mutual funds and foreign currencies, as well as mortgage loans.
 Many people rely on bonds, high-yield savings accounts and corporate shares as their sole RRSP investments.
 Diversifying your RRSP into real estate can help you make the most of your funds and ensure you’re consistently growing your net-worth.

-While many people use RRSPs to plan ahead for their retirement, you can actually leverage your RRSP now to kick-start the process of building wealth.
+While many people use RRSPs to plan for their retirement, you can leverage your RRSP now to kick-start the process of building wealth.
 It’s possible to take advantage of the tax benefits of RRSPs to help you make your real estate investments go further.

 It’s important to note, though, you can’t use an RRSP to directly purchase a rental property.
 But, there are a few ways you can use your RRSP funds to become active in the Canadian real estate market.